 "Those who were foolish, when they took their lamps, took no oil with them, but the wise took oil in their vessels with their lamps."
-Matthew 25:3-4 WEB

-Therefore watch carefully how you walk, not as unwise,but as wise; redeeming the time, because the days areevil.Ephesians 5:15-16 WEB
+Therefore watch carefully how you walk, not as unwise, but as wise; redeeming the time, because the days are evil.

-For this cause, we also, since the day we heard this, don't cease praying and making requests for you, that you may be filled with the knowledge of his will in all spiritual wisdom and understanding, that you may walk worthily of the Lord, to please him in all respects, bearing fruit in every good work...
+For this cause, we also, since the day we heard this, don't cease praying and making requests for you, that you may be filled with the knowledge of his will in all spiritual wisdom and understanding, that you may walk worthily of the Lord, to please him in all respects, bearing fruit in every good work . . .
 Colossians 1:9-10 WEB

 Let the word of Christ dwell in you richly; in all wisdom teaching and admonishing one another with psalms, hymns, and spiritual songs, singing with grace in your heart to the Lord.
-Colossians 3:16 WEB

-Walk in wisdom toward those who are outside,redeeming the time.Colossians 4:5 WEB
+Walk in wisdom toward those who are outside, redeeming the time.

 Who is wise and understanding among you?
 Let them show it by their good life, by deeds done in the humility that comes from wisdom.

 James 3:13 NIV